- Dennis L. Gillen - retired

 - Kimberly A. Vining

-Dennis Gillen specializes in business and business litigation, construction, health care, individual representation and general civil litigation.
-He also frequently serves either by court appointment or agreement of the parties as a mediator or arbitrator in civil disputes.
+Prior to his retirement in 2022, Dennis Gillen specialized in business and business litigation, construction, health care, individual representation and general civil litigation.
+He also frequently served by court appointment or agreement of the parties as a mediator or arbitrator in civil disputes and was widely viewd as the premier mediator in the city.

 Dennis was born in Kingman, Kansas, and received his B.A. degree (magna cum laude) from Washburn University in 1969 and his Juris Doctor degree (cum laude) from Washburn University in 1972.